Check TPM Chip windows 11

 • First of all, press the Windows+R shortcut using your keyboard.

-• You’ll now get a prompt, now enter tpm.msc word in the box and click Ok.
+• You’ll now get a prompt.
+Now enter tpm.msc word in the box and click OK.

 tpm msc